TeaHaus App

 Originally, I started by referencing the TeaHaus website to integrate the information into an e-commerce app.
 Over several iterations, the visual design and function of the app evolved into a tea-tracking app with ways to explore and expand one's taste.

-The TeaHaus website contains a full catalog of tea that can be bought in-store or online.
-The homepage features categories separated by Classic and Aroma tea types, which I wanted to consolidate under one category (e.g. Green tea) for smoother navigation.
-The individual tea pages contain a description, ingredients, and preparation for instruction, which I included in the app's initial designs.
+Contains a full catalog of tea that can be bought in-store or online.
+The homepage features categories separated by Classic and Aroma tea types, which I aimed to consolidate under one category (e.g. Green tea) for smoother navigation.

 EARLY DESIGNS